 Secret Point Beach

 This private beach is owned by Villa Trevally and thus to access it, you’ll have to spend money at the hotel restaurant.
-If you’re on a budget but still want to see the beach, keep going straight ahead until you reach a small dirt road which leads to several viewpoints over the beach and neighboring bays.
+If you’re on a budget but still want to see the beach, keep going straight ahead until you reach a small dirt road that leads to several viewpoints overlooking the beach.

 Feeling adventurous?
 Starting from IDR 25k (US$ 1.80), you can jump off the cliff at Mahana Point or rent a surfboard to catch some waves.

-The jaw-dropping Blue Lagoon is a must during sunset and looks unreal with the bluest water!
+The jaw-dropping Blue Lagoon is a must during sunset and looks unreal with milky-blue water!

 Related post: 8 things you must do in Nusa Ceningan